Comprehensive Zoning Bylaw

 • Update zoning throughout the electoral areas to create more consistent zoning regulations

-• Better align with current best practices and the MOCP policies, which include strengthening protection of agricultural land
+• Better align with current best practices and the OCP policies, which include strengthening protection of agricultural land

 Updates to agricultural zoning will help protect agricultural lands and food systems to build community resilience, support economic viability, and retain our region’s character.